-Jaiveer Shergill resigns as Congress spokesperson
+Congress spokesperson Jaiveer Shergill quits party

-The party’s ideology is no longer in sync with aspirations of modern India, he wrote in his resignation letter.
+The party’s ideology is no longer in sync with aspirations of modern India, he wrote in a letter to Sonia Gandhi.

-Congress leader Jaiveer Shergill on Wednesday resigned as the party’s national spokesperson.
+Congress leader Jaiveer Shergill on Wednesday resigned from the party, reported PTI.

+Shergill had written to Congress chief Sonia Gandhi announcing his decision to quit the post of the party spokesperson.
+However, when asked if he has resigned from the post or the party’s primary membership, he said both, reported PTI.

-“The primary reason being that the ideology and the vision of the current decision makers of the Indian National Congress is no longer in sync with the aspirations of the youth and modern India,” Shergill wrote in his resignation letter to Congress chief Sonia Gandhi.
+“The primary reason being that the ideology and the vision of the current decision makers of the Indian National Congress is no longer in sync with the aspirations of the youth and modern India,” Shergill wrote in his resignation letter.

 He accused the Congress of not taking interests of the public and the country and being influenced by “self-serving interests of individuals indulging in sycophancy and consistently ignoring on-ground reality”.